sureshrgmi/Data_Warehouse_CW/README.md

 ### DDL to create the DW tables

+After designing the fact and dimension tables, the tables were created in the data warehouse usign the following scripts.
+[Link](DWH_Table_AND_Sequences_Creation_DDL.sql)

 ### Loading Data into the Warehouse

+Once the database objects were created, the data was cleansed and loaded into the data warehouse system.
+[Link](Loading_Data_To_Warehouse.sql)

 ### Machine Learning Implementation usign Decision Tree Classifier

+Decision Tree Classifier was used to perform the prediction on the type of covers.
+[Link](COMP-1848_Decision_Tree_001204526.ipynb)

 ### Reporting Queries

+Basic reporting on the data from the data warehouse was done to extract some information.
+[Link](GroupTaskQuries.sql)